Underwater diving environment: Caves and caverns

 The flooded and partially flooded underground environment is dived for recreation, exploration, and scientific investigation, and occasionally for the search for and recovery of divers or, as in the 2018 Thai cave rescue, other cave users.
 A cave is a form of overhead environment and may include restrictions and low visibility due to silt suspended in the water.
 Various types of caves and mines may be flooded and provide cave diving environments.
 The interior of caves is mostly beyond the reach of natural light, and may have a flow of water through the flooded passages.
 The flow is normally one directional, and may be inwards as a sink or swallet, outwards as a spring or resurgence, or in from one side and out through the other, with access to the water partway along the flow.
 The entire interior may be flooded, or parts may be dry, sometimes with sumps separating them.
 Flow velocity will vary as the cross-sectional area changes, and areas of high flow velocity can occur, making restrictions more hazardous.
 Sea caves may have bidirectional flow caused by tides, and anchialine caves, which are usually coastal, contain a mixture of freshwater and saline water (usually sea water) of different densities, sometimes separated by a distinct halocline.

-A arbitrary distinction is made by recreational diver training agencies between caves and caverns, where cavern diving is deemed to be diving in those parts of a cave where the exit to open water can be seen by natural light.
+An arbitrary distinction is made by recreational diver training agencies between caves and caverns, where cavern diving is deemed to be diving in those parts of a cave where the exit to open water can be seen by natural light.
 An arbitrary distance limit to the open water surface may also be specified.